 This practice is not only wasteful, but it also reduces the accuracy of catch statistics (amounts, species identifications) that scientists need in order to accurately assess all impacts of fishing on these shark populations.
 The use of fins to identify the different shark species and extrapolate shark biomass killed in fishing operations is approximate.
-Moreover, because fins can be valuable in illegal shark fin black markets, such practices could represent an incentive for fishers to increase bycatch of sharks (e.g. not releasing live sharks)
+Moreover, because fins can be valuable, such practices could represent an incentive for fishers to increase bycatch of sharks (e.g. not releasing live sharks)